LinkedInLearning/hands-on-advanced-python-2703239/README.md

-# Hands-On Advanced Python
+# Hands-On Advanced Python: Data Exploration and Manipulation
-This is the repository for the LinkedIn Learning course `Hands-On Advanced Python`.
+This is the repository for the LinkedIn Learning course Hands-On Advanced Python: Data Exploration and Manipulation.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![Hands-On Advanced Python: Data Exploration and Manipulation][lil-thumbnail-url]

+Looking to get up to speed with advanced coding skills in Python?
+This course was made for you.
+Join instructor Joe Marini in this hands-on, interactive, skills-first coding course designed for advanced-level Python developers.
+Explore critical Python coding skills to boost your technical know-how or prepare for an interview to land a new role.
+This course includes Code Challenges powered by CoderPad: interactive coding exercises with real-time feedback, so you can get hands-on coding practice to advance your coding skills.
+Joe helps you develop your skills as a Python programmer with five specific, data-focused coding challenges.
+Practice parsing and exploring data, working with collections, math and statistics, and more.

 ## Installing
 1. To use these exercise files, you must have the following installed: